oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/ReferenceDesigns/svd/README.md

 ### Eigenvalues and Eigenvectors computation
 We are reusing the `fpga_linalg::StreamingEigen` design from the PCA sample to compute eigenvalues and eigenvectors of the input covariance matrix.
 These eigenvalues and eigenvectors are going to be used to construct the final outputs of SVD.

-This kernel only works with input of rank sufficient matrix (all columns are linearly independent).
+This kernel works only with input of rank sufficient matrix (all columns are linearly independent).
 It produces an output `rank_deficent_flag` to indicate if the input matrix is not linearly independent.
 If the flag is set to 1, the result of the SVD is known to be incorrect.

-The source code for the the Eigenvalues and Eigenvectors Computation kernel can be found in `streaming_eigen.hpp` in the shared [include](../../include) directory.
-An detailed explanation of the algorithm of computing Eigenvalues can be found [here](../pca/README.md#eigen-values-and-eigen-vectors-computation) in the PCA sample.
+The source code for the the eigenvalues and eigenvectors computation kernel can be found in `streaming_eigen.hpp` in the shared [include](../../include) directory.
+An detailed explanation of the algorithm of computing eigenvalues can be found [here](../pca/README.md#eigen-values-and-eigen-vectors-computation) in the PCA sample.

-### Construct output from Eigenvalues and Eigenvectors
+### Construct Output from Eigenvalues and Eigenvectors
 The final outputs of SVD can be constructed from the eigenvalues and eigenvectors of the input covariance.

 Consider an input matrix $A$ of size $m \times n$.

 #### $V$ Matrix
-The right singular vectors (the $V$ matrix) can be produced by simply copying the eigenvectors , and should be of size $n \times n$:
+The right singular vectors (the $V$ matrix) can be produced by copying the eigenvectors , and should be of size $n \times n$:
 ```math
 V = [v_0, v_1, v_2, ...,v_n]
 ```